Symfony2 file permissions in Ubuntu

 Install and enable ACL

-$ sudo aptitude install acl
+$ sudo apt-get install acl

 Then you edit your /etc/fstab to enable ACL for your partition.
 Simply add acl to the list of options.